Gerald Innes: Playing for South Africa

-The youngest player on the team, Innes took a catch while fielding as substitute in the First Test, but struggled to find batting form.
+The youngest player on the touring team, Innes took a catch while fielding as substitute in the First Test, but struggled to find batting form.
 He hit 109 in the match against Victoria before the Fifth Test, but his team-mate Headley Keith hit two centuries in the same match and took the vacant batting spot in the Test side.
 In seven matches on the tour Innes scored 307 runs at 30.70.

 His captain on the tour, Jack Cheetham, said Innes had "great promise as a cricketer" and predicted that he would take part in "many more cricket tours".
 But this tour was to be his only one.

 Later career

 Innes played regularly for Western Province in subsequent seasons without great success.
 He did not hit another century until the opening match of the 1958–59 season, when he scored 131 against Natal.
 He scored consistently throughout the season, leading the Western Province batting with 477 runs at 47.70.
+He was chosen as one of the South African Cricket Annual Cricketers of the Year in 1959.

-He captained Western Province from 1959–60 to 1962–63.
+Innes captained Western Province from 1959–60 to 1962–63.
 He scored 219 runs at 54.75 in the 1962–63 Currie Cup and there were suggestions that he might be selected to tour Australia and New Zealand the following season, but he made himself unavailable for the tour.

 He played for Transvaal in 1963–64 and 1964–65, then retired.
 He made his highest score, 140 not out, in the final match of the 1963–64 season against Natal.

 He later served as a selector for Transvaal and Western Province.